Kayra/practice-tailwind-react/README.md

 # pratice-tailwind-react

 A short introduction into setting up and using Tailwind with React pulled mostly from the [Tailwind docs](https://tailwindcss.com/docs/guides/create-react-app).
+(I made this before using it for my [spotify-tools](https://github.com/Kayra/spotify-tools) project).

+[Tailwind](https://tailwindcss.com/) is a CSS framework and [React](https://reactjs.org/) is a framework used to build user interfaces in the browser.

 Technologies used: